Assistance programs Topeka and Shawnee County.

 Open Arms Outreach is a charity that battles hunger and homelessness.
 They can offer a box of groceries or snack to a student during the summer.
 Staff also help families in poverty apply for SNAP food stamps or cash aid from TANF, as well as other benefits.
 Address is 1812 SW Van Buren in Topeka.
 Call (785) 232-3463.

-Household supplies, clothing, and free supplies may be handed out.
+Household supplies, clothing, furniture and free supplies may be handed out.
 The options range from clothing banks to thrift store vouchers as well as non-profits.
-Shawnee County families, in particular the working poor, children, and seniors can get free winter clothes, books, school supplies, and other items.
-More on free clothes in Shawnee County.
+Shawnee County families, in particular the working poor, children, and seniors can get free winter clothes, books, free back to school supplies, and other items.
+More on free clothes, furniture and school supplies in Shawnee County.

 Hillcrest Clinic - Health Agency, Shawnee Co - This is a community clinic that offers low cost or free health care, including acute and chronic medical care, physical exams, preventive health care, Kan be Healthy screenings, social services.
 Additional services offered by the clinic include family planning, pregnancy testing, teen clinic.
 Call (785) 354-4011 for more information or to learn more.